hetmanskyi-cloud/AWS/terraform/templates/README.md

   - Configure WordPress with database and Redis settings
   - Enable Redis Object Cache
   - Download a more comprehensive healthcheck file from S3 (if specified)
+- If `enable_cloudwatch_logs` is set to `true`, the CloudWatch Agent is automatically installed and configured on instance launch to forward logs to the specified CloudWatch Log Groups.
+- If `enable_cloudwatch_logs` is set to `false`, the CloudWatch Agent will not be installed, and no logs will be forwarded to CloudWatch.
+  To enable log forwarding later, update the variable to `true` and recreate the EC2 instance (e.g., by redeploying the Auto Scaling Group or performing an instance refresh).

 ---